JKaniarz/libDejenol/README.md

 It has functions for loading the types out of the data files.
 ### MSaver (.cpp/.h)
 It will eventually have functions for saving all the types back to the data files.
-Right now it can only save the automap.
+Right now it can only save monsters and the automap.
 ### RecordReader.h
 Reads files in VB3's record style.
 ### RecordWriter.h